-This brings us to the two types of taxes in this category: Short-term and long-term capital gains tax (this part focuses on capital gains tax because crypto activities are currently, largely dominated by buying and selling).
-Remember, however, that there are other activities that attract tax like making a purchase with crypto or when you get paid in crypto for providing services and more).
+This brings us to the two types of taxes in this category: Short-term and long-term capital gains tax (this part focuses on capital gains tax because crypto activities are currently primarily dominated by buying and selling).
+Remember, however, that there are other activities that attract tax, like purchasing with crypto or when you get paid in crypto for providing services and more).

 For short-term capital gains tax

-You’re obliged to pay a short-term capital gains tax when you make gains from the sale of your crypto assets after holding it for less than a year.
-In the United States, the percentage you pay on short-term capital gains taxes largely depends on whether you’re single, married or head of a household.
-The table below summarizes tax rates and the different percentages that apply to each group.
+You’re obliged to pay a short-term capital gains tax when you make gains from selling your crypto assets after holding them for less than a year.
+In the United States, the percentage you pay on short-term capital gains taxes largely depends on whether you’re single, married, or head of a household.
+The table below summarizes tax rates and the different percentages for each group.

-For crypto traders in the US, the IRS has a full list of the tax rate that applies to short-term traders and investors.
+For crypto traders in the US, the IRS has a full tax rate list that applies to short-term traders and investors.

 For long-term capital gains

 You’re obliged to pay a long-term capital gains tax when you make gains from the sale of your cryptocurrency after holding it for over a year.
 The table below illustrates the tax rate for a long-term holder.

 Essentially, long-term capital gains tax rates are lower and more favorable to traders and investors than short-term capital gains tax rates.
 Thus, the tax system rewards those who hold their assets for a long time. hodl on for dear life.